 How To Blind Bake A Pie Crust

-Blind baking means to bake the pie crust before adding the filling.
-This is used for filling that don’t require cooking time.
+What does “blind bake” mean?
+Blind baking a pie crust means to bake it before adding the filling.
+This is used for fillings that don’t require cooking time.
 Like this no-bake Key Lime Pie.

 Recipe for All Butter Pie Crust or Tart Shell